t-costa/WIMP-Multihop-Protocol/src/README.md

 //enters in loop of read and management

 ## Protocol functioning (periodic messages)
-Every ESP node sends periodically an HELLO message and gathers the answers of the other node to update his knowledge of the network.
+Every ESP node sends periodically an HELLO message and gathers the answers of the other nodes to update his knowledge of the network.

 ## Protocol functioning (node leaves/dies)
-If a node becomes unreachable, sooner or later his children and parent will notice it, so the children will look for another parent (like if they were new nodes) and the old parent will notify the sink of the dead node.
+If a node becomes unreachable, sooner or later his children and parent will notice it, so the children will look for another parent (like if they were new nodes) and the old parent will notify the sink about the dead node.

 ## Type of messages
-The following is a list of all the possible messages that can be exchanged by the ESP nodes and the sink, some of the messages might not be used in the final project (such as leave), due to lack of time.
+The following is a list of all the possible messages that can be exchanged by the ESP nodes and the sink.

 ### HELLO/HELLO_RISP
 Sent every tot seconds in broadcast: let other nodes know me and my path length, and the answer let me know of other nodes.
 Used also to check if my parent (or children) is still alive, otherwise I have to change parent.